This is the maintenance schedule for the Ducati Scrambler 800, otherwise known as just the “Ducati Scrambler”.

 The schedule below does not apply to the Ducati Scrambler Sixty2.
 That schedule is almost identical — but the intervals are different.

-Thus this maintenance schedule applies to
+Thus this maintenance schedule applies to all models of the Ducati Scrambler from 2015 onward.

 What you need to maintain the Ducati Scrambler

-The Ducati Scrambler is a pretty easy motorcycle to maintain, apart from the valve adjustments.
+The Scrambler is a pretty easy motorcycle to maintain, apart from the valve adjustments.
 But even replacing the belts periodically is not hard.
 Just make sure you get the right belts, and don’t leave it too late!

 Firstly, you may need the following tools to service the Ducati Scrambler: Essential Motorcycle maintenance Tools.